m4rcel-lol/m5rcode-ubuntu/README.md

 ## 📜 Where can I install m5rcode from?

-You can install m5rcode from it's official website **pythonjs.cfd** hover over and copy paste to your browser.
+You can install m5rcode from this repo or the Windows repo found on the top of this readme.